-The gcp:cloudrun/iamPolicy:IamPolicy resource, part of the Pulumi GCP provider, manages IAM permissions for Cloud Run services.
-Three related resources provide different levels of control: IamPolicy (authoritative for entire policy), IamBinding (authoritative for one role), and IamMember (non-authoritative for individual members).
-This guide focuses on three capabilities: authoritative policy replacement, role-level member management, and incremental member addition.
+The gcp:cloudrun/iamPolicy:IamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for Cloud Run services, controlling who can invoke or manage the service.
+This guide focuses on three capabilities: authoritative policy replacement (IamPolicy), role-level member management (IamBinding), and incremental member addition (IamMember).

-These resources reference existing Cloud Run services and have strict compatibility rules.
-IamPolicy cannot be used with IamBinding or IamMember on the same service.
-IamBinding and IamMember can coexist only if they manage different roles.
+These resources reference existing Cloud Run services by name, location, and project.
+IamPolicy cannot be used with IamBinding or IamMember on the same service; they conflict over policy ownership.
+IamBinding and IamMember can coexist if they manage different roles.
 The examples are intentionally small.
-Choose the resource that matches your authoritativeness requirements.
+Combine them with your own Cloud Run services and access requirements.

 Replace the entire IAM policy for a service